York Lions Stadium

-York Lions Stadium is an outdoor sports stadium on the Keele Campus of Toronto's York University in the former city of North York.
-It is home to the York Lions, the varsity teams of York University, the Toronto Arrows of Major League Rugby and York United of the Canadian Premier League.
+York Lions Stadium is an outdoor sports stadium on the Keele Campus of York University in the North York district of Toronto.
+It is home to the York Lions, the varsity teams of York University; Toronto FC II of MLS Next Pro, the reserve team of Toronto FC; Inter Toronto FC of the Canadian Premier League; and AFC Toronto of the Northern Super League.
 The facility was primarily built for the 2015 Pan American and Parapan American Games, where it hosted track and field events and the opening ceremony.
 In 2021, the stadium's running track was removed to expand the playing surface used for football and soccer.